CSE583-Group7/transit_vis/README.md

 * **kcm_routes_w_speeds_tmp.geojson:** A shapefile with added properties containing the speed data from the most recent run of the tool
 * **seattle_census_tracts_2010_tmp.csv:** A data file containing the combined s0801 and s1902 census tables
 * **google_transit.zip/google_transit:** A zip file and extracted folder containing the most up to date GTFS (tripids, routeids, stopids, etc.) information from King County Metro
+* **kcm_routes_histogram.png:** An image file that shows the distribution of transit speeds for the entire network from the most recent run.

 Created in the src folder during tool operation:
 * **output_map.html:** The final result from the most recent run which can be viewed in any web browser.